On This Page

 UTS is well known for its expertise in Health Services Management.
 Through postgraduate coursework and research, we aim to:

 - Develop and sustain a research culture within health services management

 - Improve health outcomes and lower costs

 - Identify, explore, demonstrate and evaluate key strategic health care issues

 - Link health services research with policy and practice.

-As part of the Health Services and Practice research strength, health services research is a multidisciplinary field of scientific inquiry into questions about the appropriateness, equity, effectiveness and efficiency of different means of improving the health status of individuals and populations.
+Contributing to the UTS Health Strategy, health services research is a multidisciplinary field of scientific inquiry into questions about the appropriateness, equity, effectiveness and efficiency of different means of improving the health status of individuals and populations.